Design that

 communicates

-Words and images are more compelling when designed to work together.
-For example, this point-of-purchase banner graphically shouts “rollable stucco-like coating hides common surface blemishes” to professional painters and masons while words drive that message home.
+Words and images are most effective when designed to support each other as strongly as possible.
+This point-of-purchase banner graphically speaks to professional painters and masons while words drive the visual message home.

 What makes a 200°C DC-DC converter special?
-In this flyer, our client’s robust hybrid power devices are unfazed by otherworldy levels of heat.
+In the flyer below, our client’s robust hybrid power devices are unfazed by otherworldy levels of heat.

 In the ad below, our client demonstrates a printing process so realistic that it makes a plastic disc look good enough to eat.